The History of Trekking in Nepal

 At Responsible Adventures, we have been working on innovative and pioneering ideas to keep this tradition alive to provide exceptional experiences to the trekkers who value their trekking vacation.

-Some quotes from our pioneering forefathers of tourism in Nepal,
+Some quotes from our pioneering ancestors of tourism in Nepal,

 “I would rather handle half as many tourists with each spending twice as much,” was Jim Edwards’ mantra.
 Moreover, Jimmy Roberts used to rue: “Why are we selling our beautiful mountains so cheap?”